daniel-lanciana/webassembly/readme.md

 ## Quickstart

-1. Checkout code and run index.htm in browser using a webserver (or statically hosted on the web)
-  * e.g. terminal command (assuming http-server is installed): `/usr/bin/http-server index.html`
+1. Checkout code and run index.htm in browser using a webserver (or statically hosted on the web), e.g. terminal command (assuming http-server is installed): `/usr/bin/http-server index.html`

 ## What?